+:- public(del_attribute/2).

 '''

-:- public(del_attribute/2).

 :- mode(del_attribute(?nonvar, ?nonvar), zero_or_more).

 :- public(del_attributes/2).

 :- mode(del_attributes(@term, @term), one).

 :- private(attribute/2).

 :- mode(attribute(?nonvar, ?nonvar), zero_or_more).

 :- dynamic(attribute/2).

 set_attribute(Attribute, Value):-

 ::retractall(attribute(Attribute, )),

 ::assertz(attribute(Attribute, Value)).

 get_attribute(Attribute, Value):-

 ::attribute(Attribute, Value).

 del_attribute(Attribute, Value):-

 ::retract(attribute(Attribute, Value)).

 del_attributes(Attribute, Value):-

 ::retractall(attribute(Attribute, Value)).

 :- end_category.

 '''

-The alternative, opting for storing the attributes on this, is similar: just delete the uses of the (::)/1 control structure from the code above.
+The alternative, opting to store the attributes on this, is similar: just delete the (::)/1 operator from the code above.

-We have two new directives, category/1-4 and end_category/0, that encapsulate the category code.
-If needed, we can put the predicates directives inside a protocol that will be implemented by the category:
+We have two new directives, category/1-4 and end\category/0, that encapsulate the category code.
+If needed, we can put the predicate directives inside a protocol that will be implemented by the category: